BIRDSgroup/DDI/README.md

 ## Section - 1 - Replicating the results

 There are three main scripts in this section.
-Running these scripts with slight modifications in the working directory will replicate the results from our work.
+Running these scripts with slight modifications in the working directory will replicate the results from our work.<br>
+**Details on the output generated from each of these scripts are given in each of their folders.**
 1. **MI_script.R**
 2. **Validation_script.R**
 3. **Interpretation_script.R**

+## Section - 2 - Figures, Supplementary Figures, and Supplementary Tables